Spotlight: Fragrances in cosmetic products are critically debated because they can cause allergies.

 - Fragrances and their mixtures can result in hypersensitivity reactions

-- Asthmatic and sensitive persons can have health problems caused by fragrances which are for instance used in room scents or are spread through excessive perfuming
+- Asthmatic and sensitive persons can have health problems caused by fragrances, such as those used in room scents or spread through excessive perfuming

 How can allergic persons inform themselves?

 - Fragrance mixtures in cosmetic products are identified with the designation “Perfume”

 - Since 2003: 26 fragrances are displayed individually when used in cosmetics

 - Background: allergic reactions occur more frequently than for other substances

 - Labelling only when exceeding certain values in the product (e.g., in shampoo more than 0.01%; in lotions, make-up or sunscreen products more than 0.001%).